Principal Investigator

 Michael joined the lab in Fall 2022.
 Michael is studying the decoupling of the oral and pharyngeal jaws in cichlid fishes and how it varies along the velocity-force trade-off.

-Sofia joined the lab in Spring 2024.
-Sofia is helping with the study of fish anatomy and functional morphology.
+Berklee joined the lab in Fall 2024.
+Berklee is helping with the study of fish anatomy and functional morphology.